-In addition to running the Plex web app in a browser, desktop computer (and home theater PC — HTPC) users can also run our Plex Media Player app.
+In addition to running the Plex web app in a browser, desktop computer users can also run dedicated player apps.
 This is aimed at users wanting to use Plex in their HTPCs or to have a “home theater” type experience.
 It provides advanced audio and video playback capabilities to give you the best experience possible.

 Related Page: Player Apps and Platforms

 There is so much more you can do with Plex.
 From tracking what you watch to remote access, organizing and tracking all your media, optimizing media for devices or bandwidth, and protecting your privacy, Plex is a powerful and rich media platform for the home.